 Photo by: Sharlene Earnshaw

 The mountains of the Snake Range, which include Wheeler Peak, are like alpine islands in a sea of sagebrush.
 Wheeler Peak rises 13,063 feet above sea level, dominating the horizon with its jagged, treeless top.
 Wheeler Peak Scenic Drive leads drivers on a path that winds quickly up the mountainside, leaving the desert floor far behind.
-Be sure to stop at various overlooks and be prepared to be wowed by the expansive views that stretch for 100 miles and beyond.
+Be sure to stop at various overlooks to enjoy expansive views that stretch for 100 miles and beyond.
 At road’s end, several different hikes await.
-Please keep in mind that hikes in this area have a starting elevation of around 10,000 feet so the air is much thinner than at sea level.
-We found that spending time in the high desert at elevations from five to seven thousand feet for a couple days prior to our Wheeler Peak area hikes made the altitude much easier to adjust to.
+Please keep in mind that hikes in this area have a starting elevation of around 10,000 feet, so the air is much thinner than at sea level.
+We found that spending time in the high desert at elevations from 5-7,000 feet for a couple days prior to our Wheeler Peak area hikes helped.

 Alpine Lakes Loop: This 2.7 mile round-trip hike gently gains elevation.
 It winds through an alpine forest, passing idyllic streams as well two lovely little lakes with superb views of Wheeler Peak in the background.
 Wildlife sightings are possible.
 We saw deer and a flock of wild turkeys.